Muir Woods National Monument: Recreation

 Muir Woods, part of the Golden Gate National Recreation Area, is a park which caters to pedestrians, as parking of vehicles is only allowed at the very entrance.
 Hiking trails vary in the level of difficulty and distance.
 Picnicking, camping and pets are not permitted.

 As of 2015, the park sees up to 6000 visitors per day during peak times (April to October, Thanksgiving weekend, and Christmas through New Years), more than 80% of which arrive by car, and most of the rest with a tour bus or shuttle bus.
-Currently, parking is extremely limited and lots often fill early in the day.
+Parking is extremely limited and lots often fill early in the day.
 The county and the National Park Service introduced a reservation system in early 2018 which restricts the number of vehicles allowed to enter and park in Muir Woods every day.
 Residents of neighboring Mill Valley had protested against earlier plans to set up an additional parking lot, and together with a group named "Mount Tam Task Force" sued to prevent the building of a shuttle bus station.